Weather in the Lake District can change rapidly so we run a weather forecast service called Weatherline.

 The weather in Britain mostly comes from the Atlantic.
 When the clouds hit the mountains of the Lake District, they rise, the water vapour within the clouds cools, condenses and falls as rain or snow.

-Check out our Checklist for walkers for tips on what to wear and what to bring when walking in the Lake District.
+Check out our Walker's Checklist for tips on what to wear and what to bring when walking in the Lake District.

 Please read our Climate, weather and climate change section.